dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 I also have other improvements in mind: incremental marking, Thread-Local Allocation Buffer, etc.

 ### Benchmarks
-I can't stop writing this blog without showing some benchmark results.
+I can't finish writing this blog without showing some benchmark results.
 There are at least two microbenchmarks Dora is able to run right now from the [Language Benchmarks Game](http://benchmarksgame.alioth.debian.org/): [fannkuch-redux](https://github.com/dinfuehr/dora/tree/master/bench/fannkuchredux) and [binarytrees](https://github.com/dinfuehr/dora/tree/master/bench/binarytrees).
 I chose the fastest single-threaded Java implementation (dora does not support multi-threading yet) of these benchmarks and translated them to Dora.